jamf/Replicator/README.md

 Add support for API client in both the UI and command line.

 **v7.1.1**<br>
-Prevent configuration profiles that include a Filevault payload from migrating.
+Prevent configuration profiles that include a Filevault payload from replicating.
 Fix export of smart comuter/device groups.
 Fix color mismatch (issue #88)

 **v7.1.0**<br>
 Command line functionality.
 Note, -backup has been renamed -export and allows for specific types of objects to be exported.
 Exported scripts no longer have characters XML encoded.
 Expire tokens when quitting app.